 Personal and Professional Background

 I was born and raised in Butler, PA and attended Butler Catholic School for seven years as a student.
 I graduated Magna Cum Laude from Slippery Rock University with a degree in Secondary English and Education.
-This is my fourth year teaching at Butler Catholic School and I am currently teaching English, Literature, Spelling and Reading to grades 5-8.
+This is my fifth year teaching at Butler Catholic School and I am currently teaching English, Literature, Spelling and Reading to grades 5-8.

 I was inspired to become a teacher after I learned from Dr. Watkins at Saint Francis University that literature and grammar can be fun; it’s what you make of it and how you present it!
 I also love helping kids.
 I discovered this when I starting coaching track for the first time in 2009.
 I continue to coach the varsity sprinters at Butler High School.
 Teaching seems to be the perfect fit for me.